SALES IN INDUSTRY, CONSTRUCTION, TRADE AND SERVICES - Industrial production indices; Industrial turnover indices

 |Imputation - rate|

 The data for non-responding units that are imputed.
 The imputation is done only in case where there is information that the non-respondent units are active.
-The share of imputations in June 2019 for the ITI data was 0.03% in term of the number of units and less than 0.02% in term of the turnover.

 |Model assumption error|